AIgineerAB/data_warehouse_course/10_setup_dbt/README.md

 ## Extra set up - dbt power user

 Download dbt power user from vscode extensions, which will aid a lot in dbt development.
+This will allow previewing the resulting transformation in the data warehouse before running dbt.

 Go into `settings.json` through shift+ctrl+p (windows) or shift+cmd+p (mac) and update the following: